-The banking industry registers as the most common industry among alumni.
+The most highly represented industry among alumni is the banking industry.
 Unfortunately, former CUNY John Jay College of Criminal Justice students — a population with excellent SAT results — report salaries on the lower end of the pay scale.
-Those with a degree from CUNY John Jay College of Criminal Justice make an average of $40K.
+Median pay for those who graduated from CUNY John Jay College of Criminal Justice amounts to approximately $41K.

 Benefits and Perks

-Compensation averages $39K for Metropolitan College of New York alumni, making their earnings most comparable to CUNY John Jay College of Criminal Justice grads.
+Metropolitan College of New York graduates, who earn $39K on average, make a similar amount to CUNY John Jay College of Criminal Justice grads.
 Naval Postgraduate School, CUNY Hunter College, and CUNY Bernard M Baruch College are also similar to CUNY John Jay College of Criminal Justice.